sixxkr/Karsten_Portofolio/README.md

 | RNN   | 0.83     | 0.17      | 0.20   | 0.18     |
 | LSTM  | 0.97     | 0.89      | 0.79   | 0.82     |
 | GRU   | 0.98     | 0.90      | 0.89   | 0.90     |

+**Key Insight:** CNN and GRU achieved the best performance with 98% accuracy, while RNN underperformed due to underfitting.

+---